William Henry Macleod Read: Career

-Municipal assessment funds
+Civil career

+The Singapore Turf Club, the island's home of horse racing, began as Read's Singapore Sporting Club on 4 October 1842.
+Marking the 24th anniversary of the founding of Singapore by Sir Stamford Raffles, the first races were held on 23 and 25 February 1843.
+Read himself won the first Derby, called the Singapore Cup, and took home the prize money of $150.
+In March of that year, he organised the Colony's first rowing regatta.

 In January 1845, at a public meeting, Read put forward a motion proposing that municipal assessment funds (see Act XIII of 1839 allowing for an assessment fund to be used for municipal purposes) be controlled by one person appointed by government and two persons appointed by ratepayers.
 The motion was carried by a large majority.
 However a new bill was passed (Act IX of 1848 that provided for two officials and three non-officials, all nominated by the Governor to administer the funds.

-Legislative Council of the Straits Settlements

-Read was made a member of the Legislative Council of the Straits Settlements by Royal appointment.
-A notice in the London Gazette, reads,Downing Street, May 18, 1882.
-THE Queen has been pleased to appoint George Macfarlane Sandilands, Esq., and William Henry Macleod Read, Esq., to be Members of the Legislative Council of the Straits Settlements.